On the linear convergence of additive Schwarz methods for the $p$-Laplacian: Introduction

 where $f \in L^{p^*}(\Omega)$ with $p^*$ being from the equation $1/p + 1/p^* = 1$.

-The $p$-Laplacian is a standard example of nonlinear elliptic problems.
-Furthermore, it has a number of application areas, including glaciology, non-Newtonian fluids mechanics, nonlinear diffusion, and nonlinear elasticity; see~\cite{Diaz:1985} and references therein.
-Thus, there has been extensive research on~\cref{pLap_strong}, especially for numerical solutions for~\cref{pLap_strong}.
+The $p$-Laplacian is a standard example of nonlinear elliptic problems~\cite{BGKT:2018}.
+Furthermore, it has a number of application areas, including glaciology, non-Newtonian fluids~\cite{Shapovalov:2017}, nonlinear diffusion, and nonlinear elasticity; see~\cite{Diaz:1985} and references therein.
+Thus, there has been extensive research on~\eqref{pLap_strong}, especially for numerical solutions of~\eqref{pLap_strong}.
 Some important early results can be found in~\cite{Ciarlet:2002,GM:1975}.
 Finite element methods for the $p$-Laplacian were analyzed in terms of the quasi-norm in~\cite{BL:1993,BL:1994}.
-Further studies on error estimates for the $p$-Laplacian in terms of the quasi-norm were conducted in~\cite{EL:2005,LY:2001}.
-Linear convergence of adaptive finite element methods for~\cref{pLap_strong} was shown in~\cite{DK:2008}.
+Further studies on error estimates for the $p$-Laplacian in terms of the quasi-norm were conducted in~\cite{CLY:2006,EL:2005,LY:2001,LY:2002}.
+Linear convergence of adaptive finite element methods for~\eqref{pLap_strong} was shown in~\cite{DK:2008}.
+Numerical homogenization for multiscale $p$-Laplacian problems was investigated in~\cite{LCZ:2021}.

-It is well-known that the boundary value problem \cref{pLap_strong} can be formulated in the following weak form~\cite{Ciarlet:2002,GM:1975}: find $u \in W_0^{1,p}(\Omega)$ such that
+It is well-known that the boundary value problem~\eqref{pLap_strong} can be formulated in the following weak form~\cite{Ciarlet:2002,GM:1975}: find $u \in W_0^{1,p}(\Omega)$ such that

-where $W_0^{1,p} (\Omega)$ is a usual Sobolev space consisting of the $L^p (\Omega)$-functions vanishing on $\partial \Omega$ with $(L^p (\Omega))^d$-gradient.
+where $W_0^{1,p} (\Omega)$ is a usual Sobolev space consisting of the $L^p (\Omega)$-functions vanishing on $\partial \Omega$ with $(L^p (\Omega))^2$-gradient.
 Equivalently, it is interpreted as the following convex optimization problem:

-That is, one may deal with the convex optimization problem~\cref{pLap} to obtain a solution of~\cref{pLap_strong}.
-Based on the convex optimization formulation~\cref{pLap}, multigrid and preconditioned descent methods were proposed in~\cite{BI:2000} and~\cite{HLL:2007}, respectively.
-In particular, the framework of subspace correction methods~\cite{Xu:1992} for~\cref{pLap} were considered in~\cite{Park:2020,TX:2002}.
+That is, one may deal with the convex optimization problem~\eqref{pLap} to obtain a solution of~\eqref{pLap_strong}.
+Based on the convex optimization formulation~\eqref{pLap}, multigrid and preconditioned descent methods were proposed in~\cite{BI:2000} and~\cite{HLL:2007}, respectively.
+In particular, the framework of subspace correction methods~\cite{Xu:1992} for~\eqref{pLap} were considered in~\cite{Park:2020,TX:2002}.